mjordan/islandora_solr_collection_family_tree/README.md

 Ancestors of islandora:22 are islandora:sp_basic_image_collection, test:myimagecollection, islandora:root
 ```

-A more complex example is for object islandora:117, which is a child of the comound object islandora:133, which itself is at the bottom of this deeply nested hierarchicy of collections:
+A more complex example is for object islandora:117, which is a child of the compound object islandora:133, which itself is at the bottom of this deeply nested hierarchicy of collections:

 ```
 islandora:root